DamianStanger/node-service-host/readme.md

 export AWS_REGION="eu-west-1"
 ```

-It is possible to pass the serviceHost... config into the serviceHost when it is instantiated example/server.js shows how this works.
+It is possible to pass the config into the serviceHost when it is instantiated example/server.js shows how this works for a couple of the config values.

 ## Example
-### Insallation
+### Installation
-OF course in order to run the example you first need to clone the repo, then run npm install.
+Of course in order to run the example you first need to clone the repo, then run npm install.
 I would then run the tests to ensure its all
 working correctly before trying to execute the example.
 ```
 git clone https://github.com/DamianStanger/serviceHost.git